 Melbourne has long had a love affair with art.
 Whether that be in the major galleries around the city or hidden down some laneways in the form of Melbourne’s infamous street art, it’s never too far away.
 This week, we visit some of the best kept art secrets in Melbourne’s north.
-If any of the galleries below tickle your fancy, why not head in and check them out, they would make for a great outing when you have any visiting friends or relatives.

-Heide (7 Templestowe Rd, Bulleen), as it is affectionately known, began life in 1934 as the home of Melbourne couple John and Sunday Reed and since has evolved into one of Victoria’s most important cultural destinations.
+Heide [7 Templestowe Road, Bulleen], as it is affectionately known, began life in 1934 as the home of Melbourne couple John and Sunday Reed and since has evolved into one of Victoria’s most important cultural destinations.
 Although the museum is now State owned, a significant amount of the collection found around the Heide grounds was assembled by the original owners.
 The museum sits on 16 acres of land and while much of the collection sits inside the buildings walls, you will also find some modernist sculptures dotted around the property.
 Wander through the museum before finding the perfect place to sit down and have a picnic with that special someone, but beware, you may feel you are being watched by some of the surrounding sculptures!

-The Ian Potter Museum (Swanston Street, Parkville) is the University of Melbourne’s art museum.
+The Ian Potter Museum [Swanston Street, Parkville] is the University of Melbourne’s art museum.
 Opened in 1988 it is the largest university-based art museum in Australia and encourages creativity and learning through art.
 As with many galleries on this list, the building itself is a major reason to visit the gallery.
 The museum displays art from the University Art Collection, as well as from public and private collections from around Australia and the world.
 If you visit ‘The Potter’, take the time to check out the university grounds too, you won’t be disappointed!

-Image credit: facebook.com/beinartgallery
+Image source: facebook.com/beinartgallery

 This not-for-profit gallery and studio has been supporting contemporary art in Melbourne for over 30 years.
 Known as one of the top contemporary art spaces in Australia, it not only showcases art but educates visitors by giving them an immersive, behind the scenes look at artists in action.
-Gertrude Contemporary operates two sites, presenting major exhibitions at 21-31 High Street, Preston South and solo projects by Gertrude Studio Artists at Gertrude Glasshouse, 44 Glasshouse Road Collingwood.
+Gertrude Contemporary operates from two sites, presenting major exhibitions at 21-31 High Street, Preston South and solo projects by Gertrude Studio Artists at Gertrude Glasshouse, 44 Glasshouse Road Collingwood.